BestEver2000/Employee-Insights-and-HR-Analytics/README.md

 ## Project Overview
 This project involves SQL-based analysis of employee data from an organization spanning from 2009 to 2022, focusing on key workforce dynamics such as retention rates, demographic distributions, and employee surveys.
 The project offers an examination of employee data through structured SQL analyses complemented by dynamic ad-hoc queries.
 The queries highlight key HR metrics across the employee lifecycle, including joining and exit trends, salary distributions, retention rates across different age groups and job levels, as well as employee feedback.
-The project addresses employee turnover by analyzing retention rates across departments, job roles, and age groups, while also utilizing employee survey data to assess overall satisfaction and engagement.
+The project aims to addresses employee turnover by analyzing retention rates and utilizing employee survey data to assess overall satisfaction and engagement.

 ## Database Description